-Therefore, in this case the optimal regimen to (M) delivers a BED of $b^*$ and $\en-b^*$ using drug and radiation administration, respectively.
+Therefore, the optimal regimen delivers a BED of $b^*$ and $\en-b^*$ using the drug and radiation administration, respectively.
 Finally, since $\Delta_{\mathrm{r}} \geq 0$, it is optimal to deliver radiation using a standard fractionation scheme, that is, using maximum number of fractions allowed. \end{itemize}